okohll/abdocs/content/docs/integrations/push-example-zapier.md

 date: 2020-06-02T16:40:00+01:00
 type: docs
 weight: 150
-description: A worked example to send agileBase data to a third party text messaging service using Zapier
+description: A worked example to send Agilebase data to a third party text messaging service using Zapier
 tags:
 - Architect
 ---
-One of the most common methods of pushing data into other systems is to use [Zapier](https://zapier.com), which is a ‘drag and drop’ integration tool that requires no programming (just like agileBase itself).
+One of the most common methods of pushing data into other systems is to use [Zapier](https://zapier.com), which is a ‘drag and drop’ integration tool that requires no programming (just like Agilebase itself).

 We will use a worked example: building a system to send a ‘hello’ SMS message whenever a new contact is added to our database.
 In real life, you may send appointment reminders or other notifications by text.
 Of course Zapier integrations aren't limited to sending text messages, there are tons of third party systems you can use, under many different categories, but text messages are a nice simple example to work through.

 For this example we’ll use

-* [agileBase](https://agilebase.co.uk) as a source of data
+* [Agilebase](https://agilebase.co.uk) as a source of data
 * [Zapier](https://zapier.com) to collect the data and send it to…
 * [Twilio](https://twilio.com) to send the text messages

-## agileBase setup
+## Agilebase setup
-First, some preparatory work in agileBase.
+First, some preparatory work in Agilebase.
 Assuming we already have a contacts database, each person with a name and mobile phone number, there’s just one extra thing we need to do.

 The system will need to know when a contact has been sent a text, so it can filter them out and prevent them being repeatedly texted.
 To allow this, we need to add a field, call it `intro text sent`.
 Make it a date and time field, accurate to the second.